walquis/git-basics-team-project/docs/prework.md

 In class, you and your team will be making changes in parallel that may resemble this sample history, as you experience what collaboration looks like with git.

+Take a look at the [syllabus](syllabus){:target="_blank"}.

-## Bonus prework - explore some [Unix/Shell Concepts](unix-shell-concepts)
+## Bonus prework - explore some [Unix/Shell Concepts](unix-shell-concepts){:target="_blank"}
-I'll touch on these *very* briefly in class, but feel free to google around on your own, focusing on the bash shell and environment variables.
+I *may* touch on these briefly in class.
+Feel free to google around on your own; focus on bash shell concepts, especially I/O redirection, process hierarchy and management, and environment variables.